Sai Aashraya Adarsh Gram

-Sai Aashraya’s holistic Medicare service takes care of 80 families.
-100 leprosy patients and their families.
+Sai Aashraya’s Medicare Camps takes care of the health and overall well being of the leprosy affected people and their families.
 Regular dressing of the ulcers are done and a detailed examination is done to make sure that the ulcers don't spread.
 Medicines are provided for a month & ten days and the records of all the patients are stored in the cloud.
 The medicare camps are done on the 3rd Sunday of every month.
 Sai Aashraya provides notebooks and other stationeries along with imparting Educare.

 The children are are taught valuable life lessons along with the regular academic syllabus and are also involved in planting trees and taking care of them.
 Games and functions are organised on a regular basis and children are elders alike take an active part in all the events.